 There’s a unique feature to DirectScale that provides a rich, curated experience for your Associates, and that is Multi-Faceted Configuration (MFC).
 MFC is a set of parameters that allow you to control who can see, or has access to, specific page elements in an Associate’s Web Office site.
 Elements like a banner, navigation link, or widget.

-For example: You can configure a banner to show only on Memorial Day, to users of a certain status, living in the US, who only speak Spanish.
+For example, You can set up a banner to show only on Memorial Day to users of a certain status, living in the US, who speak Spanish.
 Or, you can create a custom page that only shows to users of a certain rank.
-Using MFC gives you control over your content.
+Additionally, you can apply logic to target specific data points.
+MFC gives you control over your content.

 You may also notice the Show For column on many pages:

 This column displays the selected MFC configurations for a page element.